chunhuajiang/esp-idf-zh/docs/api-reference/storage/wear-levelling.rst

 - :doc:`Partition Table documentation <../../api-guides/partition-tables>`

-Application Example
+应用程序示例
 -------------------

 An example which combines wear levelling driver with FATFS library is provided in ``examples/storage/wear_levelling`` directory.
 This example initializes the wear levelling driver, mounts FATFS partition, and writes and reads data from it using POSIX and C library APIs.
 See README.md file in the example directory for more information.

-High level API Reference
+High level API 参考手册
 ------------------------

-Header Files
+头文件
 ^^^^^^^^^^^^

   * :component_file:`fatfs/src/esp_vfs_fat.h`

-Functions
+函数
 ^^^^^^^^^

 .. doxygenfunction:: esp_vfs_fat_spiflash_mount